 Ava Profile Photo

-I am a PhD student in Mechanical Engineering at Columbia University, advised by Matei Ciocarlie.
-I work in the Robotic Manipulation and Mobility (ROAM) Lab, where I build robotic exoskeletons for assisting and rehabilitating hand dexterity after upper-limb impairment.
-I study electromechanical design of robotic exoskeletons, human motor coordination and adaptation during robotic assistance, physical human-robot interaction and biofeedback, and robotics accessibility and user-centered design for clinicians and impaired users.
+I am a PhD candidate in Mechanical Engineering at Columbia University, advised by Matei Ciocarlie.
+I am a member of the Robotic Manipulation and Mobility (ROAM) Lab, where I build robotic exoskeletons for assisting and rehabilitating hand dexterity after upper-limb impairment.
+My research interests include electromechanical design of robotic exoskeletons, human motor coordination and adaptation during robotic assistance, physical human-robot interaction and biofeedback, and aligning robotics development with application priorities of clinicians and impaired users.
 I am an NIH F31 Fellow, supported by a Ruth L. Kirchstein National Research Service Award.

-Before joining Columbia, I was a research assistant at Harvard University and worked with Paul Shamble to study spider jumping and locomotion.
-I received my Bachelors at MIT in Mechanical Engineering, where I was a undergraduate researcher in the Biomechatronics Group and was advised by Hugh Herr.
-I also interned at Dephy, Apple, and Formlabs.
+Before joining Columbia, I was a research assistant at Harvard University and worked with Paul Shamble.
+I received my Bachelors degree in Mechanical Engineering from MIT, where I worked with Hugh Herr and Arthur Petron.

-Currently, I have the pleasure to work with the following Columbia MS and undergraduate students: Alex Deli‑Ivanov, Connor Lee, Grace Munger, Akshay Venkatesan, Matheu Campbell, Shiyao Marcus Lam.
+Currently, I have the pleasure to work with the following Columbia MS and undergraduate students: Grace Munger, Matheu Campbell, Shiyao Marcus Lam, Elise Yang, Andrew Chin.

 See a list of students that I have mentored in the past: (+) See a list of students that I have mentored in the past: (-)